 If your dog has any of these symptoms, it’s important to get medical attention immediately because the condition can be fatal if not treated quickly.

-It’s important to note that some dogs may not show any signs until the condition has become severe.
+It’s important to note that some dogs might not have any signs until their condition has become severe.

-The stages of canine gastric torsion can vary depending on the severity of the condition.
+The stages of bloat or gastric torsion can vary depending on the severity of their condition.
 Generally, there are three stages:

 Stage 1

-This is the early stage of gastric torsion and it’s identified by mild abdominal discomfort and restlessness.
-At this stage, your dog may also be drooling and pacing.
+This is the early stage of bloat or gastric torsion and it’s associated with mild abdominal discomfort and restlessness.
+At this stage, your dog might also be drooling and pacing.

 Stage 2

-This is the intermediate stage of gastric torsion and the symptoms are more severe abdominal pain, distention, and vomiting.
+This is the intermediate stage of bloat or gastric torsion and the symptoms are more severe abdominal pain, distention, and vomiting.

 Stage 3

-This is the advanced stage of gastric torsion and is identified by shock, collapse, and death if not treated immediately.
+This is the advanced stage of bloat or gastric torsion and is associated with shock, collapse, and death if not treated immediately.

 Treatment for Canine Bloat or Gastric Torsion

-Treatment for canine gastric torsion will depend on the severity of the condition.
-In mild cases, treatment may include medication to reduce stomach acid and gas, as well as fluids to help rehydrate your pet.
-In more severe cases, surgery may be necessary to untwist the stomach and restore blood flow.
+Treating bloat or gastric torsion will depend on the severity of their condition.
+In mild cases, treatment could include medication to reduce stomach acid and gas, as well as fluids to help rehydrate your pet.
+In more severe cases, surgery will be necessary to untwist their stomach and restore blood flow.

-It’s important to note that the prognosis for canine gastric torsion can vary depending on the severity of the condition and how quickly it’s treated.
-If you suspect your dog may be suffering from gastric torsion, it is important to seek medical attention immediately.
+It’s important to note that what happens during bloat or gastric torsion can vary depending on the severity of their condition and how quickly it’s treated.
+If you think your dog could be suffering from bloat or gastric torsion, it’s important to get medical attention immediately.

-Although there is no surefire way to prevent canine gastric torsion, there are some steps you can take to reduce your pet’s risk.
+Although there is no surefire way to prevent bloat or gastric torsion, there are some steps you can take to reduce your pet’s risk.
 These include:

 - Feeding your dog several smaller meals throughout the day instead of one large meal.